Lehman Formula: Formula

 The Lehman Scale was widely used in the 1970s, 1980s and 1990s but is no longer the standard that it used to be due to inflation ($100 in 1970 is $ in dollars).
 To account for this, some banks developed variants in the 1990s that critics saw as overly greedy - for example, switching to $10 million increments (i.e., 5% of the first $10 million, plus 4% of the next $10 million, etc.).
 Today, the original formula remains in use in limited situations with so-called "finders" - individuals (or firms), who introduce relationships but otherwise do not have any execution, distribution, legal, analytic, or administrative role in the execution of a deal.

 History

-The formula was first developed in the early 1970s by the Lehman Brothers, for underwriting and capital raising services.
+The formula was first developed in the early 1970s by Lehman Brothers, for underwriting and capital raising services.
 Before this, the charge would vary wildly from institution to institution.
 In some cases, the charges exceeded 15%.
-The Lehman Brothers created a formula to apply to the dollars in terms of total capital of a transaction, rather than a larger share of equity dollars.
+Lehman Brothers created a formula to apply to the dollars in terms of total capital of a transaction, rather than a larger share of equity dollars.